josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

   responsibilities and narrows the pool of people willing and able to serve as IAB Chair.
   The same may be true for the IETF Chair.

-IAOC, membership: I've heard stories of NomCom not knowing what they're looking for.
+As a basic matter, one commentor stated that they have heard stories of NomCom not knowing what they're looking for when appointing IAOC members; do we know what kinds of skills or a job description would be appropriate for an IAOC role?

-IAOC, membership: Does communication translate into more people wanting to participate in the IAOC?
-Is that framed properly?
-Make sure the information is available in email and on the website, but that's not going to inspire people who don't care about administrative issues to volunteer.
-Relying on volunteers for this large volume of work is unreasonable.
-If people can spend time on the technical work, that would be a success.
-There are multiple different sources, and we can change the expectations.
-Summary of issues: 1. community knowing more
+Commentors questioned whether IAOC communication to the IETF community has translated into more people wanting to participate in the IAOC.
+It might make sense to better frame that for the IETF community, for example, make sure the information is available in email and on the website.
+Of course, that's not going to inspire people who don't care about administrative issues to volunteer.
+Another participant stated that relying on volunteers for this large volume of work is unreasonable.
+If people can spend their time mostly on the technical work, that would be a success.
-2. ability to affect things (e.g., know stuff early enough that you can have an effect in a decision) 3. translating this to more willingness to participate in IAOC input/work/etc. It "may be unreasonable to rely on volunteers"."

-Organization, IAOC membership: Populating the IAOC is difficult because so few of the appointees can be Chair, only the appointees from the IESG, IAB, and 2 NomCom.
-One of those 4 people will always be the Chair, and another of those 4 will chair the Trust.
-Need a way for the community to pick additional people.
-It's important that the appointers choose people who have interest in chairing, otherwise the pool gets smaller.
-There is a tradition of not having board of trustee stand for chair, but tradition not requirement.
-Can move away from it.
+In terms of recruiting IAOC membership, populating the IAOC is difficult because so few of the appointees can be Chair -- only the appointees from the IESG, IAB, and 2 appointed by NomCom.
+One of those 4 people will always be the Chair, and another of those 4 will chair the IETF Trust.
+Commentors stated that there needs to be a way for the community to pick additional people for IAOC.
+It's important that the appointers choose people who have interest in chairing, otherwise the pool gets even smaller.
+There is a tradition of not having board of trustee stand for chair, but that is tradition not requirement, and we might explore moving away from that.

-Organization, IAOC membership: It is difficult to fill so many leadership positions.

-Organization, IAOC membership: To what extent is the IAOC an oversight body?
+These considerations are especially important to the extent that the IAOC is an oversight body.
 This might be managed as a workload issue.
-If we want to look at changing the makeup of the IAOC, we need to understand the roles and responsibilities.
-Apart from scoping the IAOC well, we need to revisit how we populate the IAOC if we want it to be able to do more than the very thinnest of oversight roles.
+That is, if we want to look at changing the makeup of the IAOC, we need to understand the associated roles and responsibilities relative to the actual workload.
+A commentor agreed and went on to say that, apart from scoping the IAOC well, we need to revisit how we populate the IAOC if we want it to be able to do more than the very thinnest of oversight roles.

-Organization, IAOC membership: The ex officios need to be participants, for the extreme context they carry with them.
-But they just don't have the time, and the way to solve that is to increase the regular membership of the IAOC.
+In terms of IAOC membership balance, it was stated that the ex officios need to be participants, for the extreme context they bring with them.
+But these folks are overloaded and just don't have the time to work hard on IAOC issues, and the way to solve that is to increase the regular membership of the IAOC.

-Organization, IAOC/Trust: Trust and rest of IAOC tasks are separate talents.
-Maybe it is no longer convenient that the IAOC and Trust are together, given the IANA stewardship transition issues last year.
-Secondary issue to more fundamental questions like the structure and funding.
+Some commentors felt that the Trust and IAOC could be more cleanly separated in some manner.
+The Trust and the rest of the IAOC tasks are separate talents.
+A commentor states that after the experience last year with the IANA transition, it doesn't seem convenient any longer that the IAOC and Trust are constituted in the same body.
+That commentor felt that internal IAOC structural issues were secondary issues to more fundamental questions like the overall IASA structure and funding.
 When asked if the Trust needed to be as large as it currently is and whether it would be good for it to be smaller, workshop participants responded that size not an issue aside from